Automatic translation from Google translate:

 Sand lovers, photographers and nature lovers will feel perfect on the islands because the diversity of its landscapes is one of those breathtaking spectacles.
 Deserted golden sands, beaches of volcanic sand and dramatic cliffs with incredible caves in La Palma, La Gomera and El Hierro.

 Also, the ideal climate and the immense nature make the land suitable to go out and enjoy them doing sports.
 Golf, football, surfing, fishing or diving are some of the options to choose from.
 The Canary Islands also have many water parks for both the little ones and adults.
+Play with the best golf club sets in Spain thanks to our local partner.

 Playa de las Cucharas, Lanzarote